Surfer12/UserJavaSnippets/JavaSnippetPrefixReferenceDocume.md

 #### JavaDoc Examples
 - **`javadocBasic`**: Basic JavaDoc for a class and its methods.
 - **`javadocEnum`**: JavaDoc for an enum type with details on each constant.

+#### Additional Prefixes

+- **`javaLanguageSpecificationCompliance`**: Basic JavaDoc for a class and its methods focusing on Java Language Specification compliance.
+- **`javaJVMSpecificationCompliance`**: Basic JavaDoc for a class and its methods focusing on JVM Specification compliance.
+- **`javaSequencedCollectionsUsage`**: Basic JavaDoc for a class and its methods focusing on sequenced collections usage.
+- **`javaCollectionsFrameworkEnhancements`**: Basic JavaDoc for a class and its methods focusing on Java Collections Framework enhancements.
+- **`javaCoreLibrariesUtilization`**: Demonstrates the use of core Java libraries like `try-with-resources` and `Optional`.
+- **`JVM Specification Compliance`**: Use of synchronized keyword and static blocks for JVM specification compliance.
+- **`Sequenced Collections Usage`**: Demonstrates the use of sequenced collections in Java.

 This reference document should help you quickly find and use the appropriate snippet for your Java programming needs, enhancing productivity and maintaining consistency across your projects.